What is hair loss?

 PCOS is typically a problem with hormonal imbalance in the body.
 The condition usually manifests in women and presents symptoms such as hair loss, weight gain, menstrual cycle problems or irregularities, and infertility.
 Doctors usually advise dietary changes, birth control pills, and increased physical activity to combat the condition.

 Chemotherapy is a classic treatment course for patients with cancer.
 It involves receiving a large number of strong medications that kills rapidly dividing cells.
-These medications are usually targeted at cancer cells, but they can kill healthy normal cells as well.
+These medications are usually targeted at cancer cells, but they can also kill healthy normal cells.
 Hair cells are not spared of this.
-In fact, hair loss on the head and body and baldness are all well-linked to cancer patients undergoing chemotherapy.
+Hair loss on the head and body and baldness are all well-linked to cancer patients undergoing chemotherapy.

 Now, certain medications may cause hair to fall.
 These are:

 Trichotillomania is another possible cause of hair loss.
-This is a mental health condition characterized by aggressive and compulsive hair pulling.
+This is a mental health condition characterised by aggressive and compulsive hair-pulling.